Total Recall (video game): Development and release

 Total Recall was released in 1990, and 1991 by Ocean Software for the ZX Spectrum, Commodore 64, and Amstrad CPC.
+The game was originally developed by Active Minds for the Amstrad CPC, ZX Spectrum and Commodore 64 until the project was rebooted by Ocean Software.
+The versions for Amiga and Atari ST was also developed in its original form without rebooting the project by Active Minds, of which Bobby Earl completed when he joined Ocean Software.

 There was also a NES version which was notably different from the others, being developed by a different team (Interplay), who were subcontracted by Acclaim Entertainment.
 Interplay defended the changes, however, claiming that their alteration stuck closer to the spirit of the original short story, which they said "read more like a platformer."
 In a tie-in with the NES game, the August 1990 version of Nintendo Power promoted the game for their well-known monthly mail-in contests, with the Rekall slogan of "Making the Impossible Possible" whereby first prize would be one of the Martian police uniforms along with a videotaped trip to Hollywood with a chance to meet Schwarzenegger.
 Years later, the magazine admitted that it was their worst promotion, as "our winner did not get to meet Arnold until late 1991, and even then only for a quick handshake."